 Year after year, home birth families presented their case to the Legislature.
 The Legislature always said ‘no’.
 But in 2010, Wyoming finally caught up with the 24 other states who license midwives.
 And now, midwifery is returning to the “Equality State”.
 Babies can be safely and legally born at home there again.
 Midwives from neighboring states are coming into Wyoming to fill the void.
 Young women who live in Wyoming are signing up to apprentice.
 This is as it should be.

-And now it’s 2012.
-Today I, Pat Schwaiger, am no longer an outlaw midwife.
+And now it’s 2013.
+Today I am no longer an outlaw midwife.
 Instead, I serve as Chairperson for the Wyoming State Board of Midwifery.
+Poetic justice, no doubt.